-If you have read all of the above and are still not sure what constitutes plagiarism, collusion or other forms of cheating, you should seek advice in good time from either the module leader, your module tutor, or your Personal Tutor.
+If you have read all of the above and are still not sure what constitutes plagiarism, collusion or other forms of cheating, you should seek advice in good time from either the module leader or your Personal Tutor.
 For advice on the Department’s Plagiarism Procedure, please refer to the Programme Manager- Research.

 The Board of Examiners comprises a subset of full-time members of the academic staff in the Department of Economics, members of the academic staff from other departments for joint programmes and external examiners appointed by Senate.
 The Board, chaired by the Director of MRes, makes recommendations that are subject to confirmation by Senate.